Quasi-Isometric Embeddings of Symmetric Spaces: Introduction

 \begin{theorem} For any $r>1$ there are quasi-isometric embeddings of $SL_{r+1}(\R)/O(r+1)$ into $Sp_{2r}(\R)/U(2r)$. \end{theorem}

-There are no isometric embeddings in these cases, so the embeddings we construct are definitely exotic.
+The theorem gives quasi-isometric embeddings between spaces of rank $r$ when there are no isometric embeddings in these cases, so the embeddings are definitely exotic.
 See section \ref{ANmaps} for a more detailed discussion of the behavior of these embeddings.
-Our construction is more general, and produces quasi-isometric embeddings in many of the cases where our rigidity results fail, the heart of the construction is:
+Our construction is more general, and produces quasi-isometric embeddings in most of the cases where our rigidity results fail.
+The heart of the construction is

-\begin{theorem} Let $G_1$ and $G_2$ be semi-simple Lie groups with Iwasawa decompositions $G_i = K_i A_i N_i$.
-Every embedding of the solvable Lie group $A_1N_1$ as a subgroup of $A_2 N_2$ is a quasi-isometric embedding. \end{theorem}
+\begin{theorem} Let $G_1$ and $G_2$ be semi-simple Lie groups of equal real rank with Iwasawa decompositions $G_i = K_i A_i N_i$.
+Every injective homomorphim of the solvable Lie group $A_1N_1$ as a subgroup of $A_2 N_2$ is a quasi-isometric embedding. \end{theorem}

-This is relevant to the above as every symmetric space $K \backslash G$ is quasi-isometric (and even isometric) to the solvable Lie group $AN$ coming from the Iwasawa decomposition $G=KAN$.
+This is relevant to the above as every symmetric space $K \backslash G$ is isometric to the solvable Lie group $AN$ coming from the Iwasawa decomposition $G=KAN$.
+We refer to quasi-isometries constructed using Iwasawa decompositions and homomorhisms as in Theorem \ref{ANisQI} as $AN$-maps.
+Isometric embeddings, arising from homomorphisms from $G_1$ into $G_2$ are trivially also $AN$-maps.
+As another application of Theorem \ref{ANisQI}, we have:

-Without the assumptions of equal rank and higher rank things are even worse.
-In rank one, a theorem of Bonk and Schramm shows, in particular, that every rank one symmetric space quasi-isometrically embeds in $\hyp^n$ for $n$ sufficiently large (and hence into $\C\hyp^n$ and $H\hyp^n$) \cite{BS}.
-Thus quasi-isometric embeddings exist in many setting where there are no isometric embeddings.
-Further, even when isometric embeddings do exist, quasi-isometric embeddings can be quite far from isometric, for example quasi-fuchsian groups in $\hyp^3$ and more general bendings of cocompact lattices in $\mathbb H^n$ inside of $\Isom(\mathbb H^{n+1})$.

-When the rank of the target is higher than that of the domain things are also not well controlled, even if both are higher rank (since rank increases under quasi-isometric embeddings, there are none where the rank of the domain exceeds that of the target).
-For example, any $X$ can be quasi-isometrically embedded in $X \times \R$ as the graph of any Lipschitz function $X \to \R$.
-In particular, there are many strange embeddings of $SL(n,\R)$ into $SL(n+1,\R)$ of this type as $SL(n,\R) \times \R$ is a totally geodesic (and full rank) subspace of $SL(n+1,\R)$.

-In both of these cases it seems to be a difficult question to determine precisely when quasi-isometric embeddings exist, see Section \ref{Open} for some open problems along these lines.